peteroupc/classic-wallpaper/uielements.md

 For a high degree of flexibility, new graphical user interface systems should allow for the following:

 - Designing icons, cursors, and other user-interface elements in the form of vector graphics.
-- Having certain outlines of shapes in vector graphics be filled with user-specified system colors, or _system colors_ for short (such as a button face color or button highlight color).
+- Having certain outlines of shapes in vector graphics be filled with system colors, the values of which are user-defined (such as a button face color or button highlight color).
 - Designing user-interface elements as grayscale images, where the system replaces each gray tone in the image with the corresponding color in a color gradient involving one or more system colors.
 - Drawing the same icon, cursor, or graphic&mdash;
     - in multiple sizes, each with a different level of detail (where the system is expected to use a shrinking of the smallest available graphic that's larger than the requested size, if the requested size is not available), even in the case of [vector graphics](https://www.haiku-os.org/docs/userguide/en/applications/icon-o-matic.html), for example, in order to render parts of the graphic more crisply, especially if their [smallest feature would measure less than two pixels](http://rastertragedy.com/RTRCh1.htm), and